keenanpayne/keenanpayne.com/posts/july-2022-learning.md

 ---
-permalink: '/july-2022-learning/'
+permalink: "/july-2022-learning/"
-title:  'Learning Notes, July 2022'
+title: "Learning Notes, July 2022"
 meta:
   description: Let's ignore that I'm publishing this towards the end of August.
 Regardless, here's what I learned in July.
 lede: Let's ignore that I'm publishing this towards the end of August.
 Regardless, here's what I learned in July.
 type: Article
 series: Learning Notes
 date: 2022-08-22
 tags:
   - Burnout
   - Anxiety
   - Writing
   - Learning
 ---

 Things have been busy in my world.
 Summer traveling and client work have been my primary focus for the past few weeks, hence these belatedly-published learning notes.
 Better late than never!

 ## Magazine: [Anxy: The Workaholism Issue](https://anxymag.com/pages/issue-2-workaholism)